Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 LSU Stats and Trends

-- LSU's games this season have eclipsed the over/under two times in six opportunities (33.3%).
+- LSU's games this season have hit the over on two of six set point totals (33.3%).

-- When LSU puts up more than 16.5 points, it is 2-4 against the spread and 3-3 overall.
+- When LSU records more than 16.5 points, it is 2-4 against the spread and 3-3 overall.

-- LSU is 2-3 against the spread and 2-3 overall when the team picks up over 315.7 yards.
+- LSU is 2-3 against the spread and 2-3 overall when the team churns out over 315.7 yards.

-- The Tigers have turned the ball over five times, one fewer times than the Gators have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.